jonatlib/sensor-swarm/.junie/guidelines.md

 # LLM guidelines

-If the project can't be compiled use `cargo check` to verify what are the compilation errors.
+If the project can't be compiled use `cargo check --message-format=json` to verify what are the compilation errors.
+Be sure to use the JSON format as it will be much more readable for LLM.

 # Memory Usage Guidelines